P-model34/PMyoutubecode/README.md

 # PMyoutubecode
-P-model Youtube code, educating, sharing ideas and learning more
+P-model Youtube code, educating, sharing ideas and learning more about code